labgrid-project/labgrid/doc/usage.rst

   The Strategy used must implement the ``force()`` method.
   See the shipped :any:`ShellStrategy` for an example.

+``--lg-target``
+  Sets the target to use for the test.
+This is optional since the target can be provided in the configuration file.
+Specify this option if you have an environment containing multiple boards and you want to select which one to use.

 ``pytest --help`` shows these options in a separate *labgrid* section.

 Environment Variables